-Regulatory Risk
+Regulatory and Energy Policy Risk

-Toronto Hydro is subject to the risk that its business activities may be impeded by the OEB (includes both traditional regulated Cost of Service work and non-traditional new ancillary service model work).
-There is a risk that future changes to Ontario's regulatory model, manner of regulation and/or broader government policy framework does not align with Toronto Hydro's business direction and could materially adversely affect the Corporation's strategic goals and financial results.
+Toronto Hydro is subject to the risk that its business activities may be impeded through the actions of regulatory authorities or by changes in regulation.
+There is a risk that future changes to Ontario's regulatory model, manner of regulation, and/or broader energy policy framework does not align with Toronto Hydro's business direction and could materially adversely affect the Corporation's strategic goals and financial results.

-Ontario's electricity industry regulatory developments may affect the electricity distribution rates charged by LDC and the costs LDC is permitted to recover.
+Ontario's electricity industry regulatory and other energy policy developments may affect the electricity distribution rates charged by LDC and the costs LDC is permitted to recover.
 This may in turn have a material adverse effect on the financial performance of the Corporation and/or LDC's ability to deliver effective and efficient operations and reliable service to its customers, and as well as create barriers to LDC achieving its strategic objectives.
 Among other things, there can be no assurance that:

-- the OEB will approve LDC's electricity distribution rates, at levels that will permit LDC to carry out its planned capital expenditures required to maintain safe and reliable service to its customers and earn the allowed rate of return on the investment in the business; - all capital expenditures incurred by LDC will be approved by the OEB.
-In particular, capital cost overruns due to project delays or increased costs may not be recoverable in distribution rates; - the regulatory instruments that are made available to LDC will be sufficient to address LDC's operations, needs and circumstances in respect of future applications for electricity distribution rates; - the OEB will not set a lower recovery for LDC's cost of capital; - the full cost of providing service to distribution customers will be permitted to be recovered through LDC's electricity distribution rates; - the OEB will not permit competitors to provide distribution services in LDC's licensed area, or permit loads within LDC's service area to become electrically served by a means other than through LDC's electricity distribution system; - the OEB will allow recovery for revenue lost as a consequence of unanticipated effects of CDM; - parts of LDC's services will not be separated from LDC and opened to competition; or - regulatory or other changes will not be made to the PILs regime.
+- the OEB will approve LDC's electricity distribution rates at levels that will permit LDC to maintain safe and reliable service to its customers and earn the allowed rate of return on the investment in the business; - the OEB will approve and permit recovery through rates of past and future expenditures incurred by LDC in providing distribution services to customers, in a timely manner or at all; - the OEB will adopt the other rate-setting principles, formulae, and inputs in a manner that result in rates that properly support LDC's activities; - the regulatory instruments that are made available to LDC will be sufficient to address LDC's operations, needs and circumstances in respect of future applications for electricity distribution rates; and - the OEB will not permit other parties to provide distribution services in LDC's licensed area, or permit loads within LDC's service area to become electrically served by a means other than through LDC's electricity distribution system.